-Solar is quickly becoming a popular alternative energy source for millions of households around America, surpassing 2 million American households earlier this year (in terms of residential solar panel installations).
-In addition, the solar industry is providing a ton of valuable American jobs – over 260,000 as of 2016.
+Solar is quickly becoming a popular renewable energy source for millions of households around the United States, surpassing 2 million American households earlier this year (in terms of residential solar panel installations).
+In addition, the solar industry is providing a ton of valuable American manufacturing jobs – over 260,000 as of 2016.
 Solar energy can help you reduce your power bill over the long haul, even if they are a bit more expensive to set up initially.
 After all, you’ll be self-sustainable once you get them up and running!
 Unfortunately, most of the major solar panel manufacturers are using overseas parts and labor to make their products.
 So, we set out to find the best solar panels made in the USA.
 Below are our findings along with all of the factors that went into our research.

 Overall, we found 3 manufacturers that are making high quality solar panels right here in the USA: Mission Solar, SolarTech Universal, and Tesla/Panasonic (they partner up to make them).
 We also found that several popular solar companies like SunRun, SunLux, Vivint Solar, and others are cutting corners and making their panels in China and other places overseas.
 We split out our top recommendations into a few different categories based on what we thought were the strongest features and benefits of each: durability, warranty, and smart tech.
 Check out tons of details on each of our picks below.

 Below, we break down all of the major features of each of our top picks, what we liked, what we didn’t like, and how you can learn more about each option and request a quote.

 Most Durable Solar Panels